Doctor and patient in exam room

 Acting fast can make a difference.

 In all cases of anaphylaxis, prompt assessment and treatment are critical.
 Epinephrine is the only first-line treatment for anaphylaxis.
-If you suspect you're having a severe allergic reaction (anaphylaxis), don't hesitate to use an epinephrine auto-injector and immediately seek emergency medical care.
+If you suspect you're having a severe allergic emergency (anaphylaxis), don't hesitate to use an epinephrine auto-injector and immediately seek emergency medical care.

 What should I tell my doctor before using EPIPEN, EPIPEN JR or their authorized generics?